GuildOfWeavers/genSTARK/bin/README.md

 **Note 2:** Currently, STARKS in 128-bit fields are able to take advantage of WebAssembly optimization, and thus, are much faster than STARKs in 256-bit fields.

 # References
-This library is largely based on Vitalik Buterin's [zk-STARK/MiMC tutorial](https://github.com/ethereum/research/tree/master/mimc_stark).
+This library is originally based on Vitalik Buterin's [zk-STARK/MiMC tutorial](https://github.com/ethereum/research/tree/master/mimc_stark).
 Other super useful resources:

 * STARKs whitepaper: [Scalable, transparent, and post-quantum secure computational integrity](https://eprint.iacr.org/2018/046.pdf)